 HMRC has a tool you can use to check whether you need to file a Self Assessment tax return.

 There are costs you can deduct from your turnover to work out your total taxable profit.
 You can claim for things like office, travel, marketing and business insurance costs, as long as they’re used solely for your business.
-Read more about which allowable business expenses you can claim.

 You're likely to need details of: